-How to Shear a Sheep with Best Tips for Beginners
+How to Shear a Sheep with Tips for Beginners

-Make no mistake about it; sheep shearing is hard work.
-No matter how skilled you are at shearing sheep, the entire process is challenging and takes a toll on the body.
+Sheep shearing is hard work.
+No matter how skilled you are at shearing sheep, the entire process is challenging, and it takes a toll on the body.
 If you learn how to shear a sheep the right way, it will go more smoothly.

-Learn how to shear sheep step-by-step to decide if this is something you can handle in-house with your flock.
+It’s still a good idea to educate yourself on the process.
+Here I explain how to shear sheep step-by-step to decide if this is something you want to handle in-house with your flock.

 Consider the Wool Quality